Matomo ensures the privacy of your users and analytics data

 Government agencies that choose Matomo

 Matomo supports consent free tracking.
 So you don’t always need to ask your visitors for cookie consent or for tracking consent.
-This way you not only get more accurate data but also don’t annoy your visitors with consent screens that might damage your brand and results in lost customers.
+This way you not only get more accurate data but also don’t annoy your visitors with cookie consent banners that might damage your brand and results in lost customers and data.
 This is different to Google Analytics where you always have to ask for consent.

 Grab this badge of honour and showcase it proudly on your site to show that you, too, respect user privacy with Matomo.